 While some completely retire at 65 or earlier, others prefer to gradually ease their way into retirement.
 Whatever your preference, you can use our handy preparing for retirement checklist to ease you into later life.

 Some people can choose the age they retire at, while others will keep working until their pensions kick in to provide the financial security that makes retirement possible.
-However, if you’re still a while away from retirement, then it makes sense to think about when you’d like to retire, especially if you’re set on doing so soon.

 Depending on the kinds of pensions and assets you have, you might need to think about what money you’ll have available.